daym/amd-register-interface-extractor/README.md

 # amd-register-interface-extractor

-Extracts register descriptions from AMD PPR PDFs (data sheet) and generates accessors for them.
+This project provides a tool to extract register definitions in a machine-readable form from AMD PPR (datasheet) PDFs.

+The result can be used by `svd2rust` or similar SVD tools to generate source (header) code.

-Tested with ZP B2 (Naples) and SSP B0 (Rome).
+Tested with ZP B2 (Naples) and SSP B0 (Rome) PPR PDFs.

 # Usage

-Download 54945_ppr_ZP_B2_specl_nda.pdf from AMD devhub and place it into working directory.
+Download the PPR PDFs for your CPU from AMD devhub and place them into the working directory (or a subdirectory of it).

-Then invoke:
+Then invoke something like:

     ./configure 54945_ppr_ZP_B2_specl_nda.pdf
     make